Danielv123/factorioDocker/README.md

 uncomment COPY map.zip map.zip

-comment out the line with RUN bin/x64/factorio --create map.zip
+comment out the line with RUN bin/x64/factorio --create saves/map.zip

 place your map.zip in the same file as the dockerfile